Nov 4, 2020Nomad community

 Co-founder & CEO

 Pieter is the creator of Nomad List and RemoteOK, one of the biggest communities of digital nomads and remote workers online.
-He recently published MAKE - a book on bootstrapping indie startups.
+He recently launched Rebase - a relocation service for remote workers.
 "I travel to work from anywhere, bootstrap side projects into open startups and only own what fits in my backpack."

 Thank you for subscribing!